JamilDeveloper1/JamilDeveloper1/README.md

 I started coding about 1 years ago.

-At the beginning I want to create website.
+At the beginning I wanted create websites.

 For this I started to learn HTML AND CSS.

 => NOW...🖥️⌨️

-I am writing code with this languages:
+I am writing code with this language:

-✔️HTML ✔️CSS ✔️JAVASCRIPT ✔️REACT.JS
+✔️REACT.JS

 (I like to write code with react and css)